Lie-ne/Hi-C/README.txt

-# Contains a collection of scripts and notebooks I have written to compare Hi-C matrices (work in progress)
+# Contains a collection of scripts and notebooks I have written to analyse and compare Hi-C experiments (work in progress)